Karen-W-2002/Karen-W-2002/README.md

-- 👋 Hi, I’m @Karen-W-2002
+- 👋 Hi, I’m Karen Wei
 - 👀 I’m interested in experience
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently a Computer Science student
-- 💞️ I’m looking to collaborate on anything interesting
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me kw7731@gmail.com
+- 📫 How to reach me: kw7731@gmail.com

 <!---
 Karen-W-2002/Karen-W-2002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.